lexibank/tlopo/out/vol2/chapter6.md

 ### 6.2.
 Wind compass

 Terms for seasonal winds also come to be applied to that section of the compass from which the winds blow.
 Frequent reference is made in the literature to ‘wind compasses’.
-Parsonson writes (1962:41) that ‘like the Arabs, the Polynesians divided the horizon into a greater or lesser number of points, the Tahitians into 16 parts, the Cook Islanders 32, to each of which corresponded a wind’.
+[Parsonson](../sources/Parsonson1962) ([1962](../sources/Parsonson1962):41) writes that ‘like the Arabs, the Polynesians divided the horizon into a greater or lesser number of points, the Tahitians into 16 parts, the Cook Islanders 32, to each of which corresponded a wind’.
 Lewis has recorded wind compasses in both the Southern Cooks and Pukapuka, the Tokelaus and Tahiti, and refers to rather more nebulous reports from the Carolines.
 He also reports a six-point wind compass from the Lau group of Fiji (1994:112ff.).
 Feinberg writes (1988:92) that ‘Anutans have what might be described as a rudimentary wind compass in that they know the prevailing winds at various seasons and use the same term for the wind coming from a particular direction and the name of the geographical bearing itself.
 However, the number of points is not great.’
 Feinberg in fact lists six: _tokerau_ (NW) _ruatū_ (NE), _toŋa_ (E), _tuauru_ (SE), _raki_ (SW) and _pakatiu_ (W).
 He reports that Firth gave a similar description for Tikopia wind points, although the latter are rotated roughly 40° clockwise from the Anutan ones.
 Wayan Fijian distinguishes six wind directions/compass points: _ðeva_ (S), _tokalau_ (E), _tokalau ðeva ðeva_ (SE), _vualiku_ (N), _vua i ata_ (also E), _vua i rā_ (NW), and _vua i roro_ (SW) (Andrew Pawley pers. comm.).
 Lewis mentions a rare Western Oceanic example, from the Vitiaz Strait between New Guinea and New Britain, where a five-point wind compass from Siassi has been recorded ([Lewis 1994](../sources/Lewis1994):118–119, quoting from Chappell).

 There is general agreement that winds can equate with cardinal directions only in a very loose sense.
 Both Lewis and Gladwin reiterate that directions for the navigator need not be precise in the cartographer’s sense; they only must be good enough to enable him to get where he wants to go with some margin for error.
 Winds indicate approximate directions; star bearings are absolute.